 If you’re bored of the same old lighting effects, black light photography is definitely worth trying.
 Using black light will give your photos a completely different aesthetic.

-With black lights, you can take a standard scene or portrait and turn it into a vibrant image full of neon colours.
+With black lights, you can take a standard scene or portrait and turn it into a vibrant image full of neon colors.
 Just a few black light accessories will transform your studio into a rave or a spaceship.

 What is Black Light Photography?

 With black light photography, you use black light instead of white light.
 White light is the light produced by ordinary lamps and flashes.
 It’s the type of light that illuminates everything we see.

 Black light, also known as ultraviolet light, isn’t picked up by the human eye.
 Light from the sun or a light bulb sits within the visible light spectrum.
 But UV light is outside this spectrum.

 The naked eye might not be able to see black light, but our digital camera sensors can.
 You can use black lights for photography to give your images a bright glow.
 Using black light creates dark photos with bright neon colors.

 You often see black lights and ultraviolet lights in nightclubs.
 It gives certain materials a bright neon glow.
 You can recreate this in your studio or even a darkened room.
 You just need your camera and a few UV lighting accessories.

 If you want to get started with black light photography, we have some excellent tips and creative ideas.
 Get your digital camera ready and let’s get started.

 The problem with UV lighting is that it produces very little light.
 If you try and shoot UV photography outside, the black light will be overpowered by the natural light.
 It means you have to shoot black light photography in a studio.